Sweat (short story): Domestic abuse

-Sykes abuses Delia physically by beating her, economically by taking her bread, and emotionally by putting her down for her body type.
+Sykes abuses Delia physically by beating her, economically by taking her income, and emotionally by putting her down for her body type.
 The story investigates the psychological effects of an abusive relationship.

 During the post-civil war time period, black men in the rural south had few job opportunities while black women could find work in the domestic service industry.
 As seen in the story, Delia is the sole financial provider for the family and this makes Sykes' masculinity feel threatened.
 Sykes understands that he needs his wife's money, so he resorts to physically harming Delia in order to help him feel powerful in a restrictive environment for black males.